hongmaoxiao/zx_source/README.md

 ### Executing remote scripts

-If the argument to the `zx` executable starts with `https://`, the file will be downloaded and executed.
+If arg to `zx` bin starts with `https://`, it will be downloaded and executed.

 ```bash
 zx https://medv.io/example-script.mjs